authelia/authelia/docs/content/en/integration/openid-connect/introduction.md

 See the [configuration documentation](../../configuration/identity-providers/open-id-connect.md) for information on how to configure the Authelia [OpenID Connect 1.0] Provider.

+This page is intended as an integration reference point for any implementers who wish to integrate an [OpenID Connect 1.0] Relying Party (client application) either as a developer or user of the third party Reyling Party.

 ## Scope Definitions

+The following scope definitions describe each scope supported and the associated effects including the individual claims returned by granting this scope.
+By default we do not issue any claims which reveal the users identity which allows administrators semi-granular control over which claims the client is entitled to.

 ### openid